 Checking In: Rivertown Guest House in Hudson

 Rivertown Guest House is as close as you can come to living the upstate dream.
-This exclusive property in the city of Hudson in upstate New York is the work of Brigitte, a Swiss expat who has lived all over the world fixing up homes and now resides in Hudson on the ground floor of the accommodation, renting out the top floor to guests visiting the Hudson Valley.
+This exclusive property in the city of Hudson is the work of Brigitte, a Swiss expat who has lived all over the world.
+For years she has been fixing up homes and now resides here in Hudson.
+While Brigitte lives downstairs, her home is open for guests upstairs.
+To put it simply, her home is divine.

-Hudson is often considered the heart of upstate, with thanks to its huge creative community and flourishing businesses that line the main street, Warren Street, with concept stores, cute cafes and vintage thrifts stores galore.
+Hudson is often considered the heart of upstate, with thanks to its huge creative community.
+There are also flourishing businesses that line the main street and Warren Street.
+You will find concept stores, cute cafes and vintage thrifts stores galore.
+Hudson is so charming you won’t want to leave!

-We checked in to the upstairs apartment for two nights – complete with a bedroom each, a front living room, dining room, kitchen and garden access from our upstairs retreat.
-Brigitte also rents out the ground floor apartment when she is travelling, which has its own unique charm and identity.
+We checked in to the upstairs apartment for two nights.
+The apartment was complete with a bedroom each, front living room, dining room, kitchen and garden access.

 A few days in Hudson